-Putnam Fixed Income Fund
+Invesco Fixed Income Fund

-Seeks stability of principal (capital preservation) by investing in contracts issued by insurance companies, banks, or other financial institutions.
+Seeks stability of principal (capital preservation) and interest income by investing in a diversified portfolio of marketable fixed income securities that are insulated from interest rate volatility by contracts (wraps) from banks and insurance companies.
+Also holds contracts issued by insurance companies, banks, or other financial institutions.
 The contract issuers agree to repay the amount invested plus interest at a specified rate.
-The fund also holds a diversified portfolio of marketable fixed income securities that are insulated from interest rate volatility by contracts (wraps) from banks and insurance companies.
-To provide liquidity, a portion of the fund's assets is invested in high-quality money market instruments.
+To provide liquidity, a small portion of the fund's assets is invested in high-quality money market instruments.